litstrong/litstrong.github.io/_posts/2016-03-13-coursera-machine-learning.markdown

 ## Learning Curve
-- Learning curve is two curves, one is for train error with different size of train data while the other is the cross validation error with same set of validation set (it is same with test data set if it is not used to adjust lambda)
+- Learning curve is two curves, one is for train error with different size of train data while the other is the cross validation error with same set of validation set (it is same with test data set if it is not used to adjust lambda).

-- Regularization is helpful to adjust the learning curve, so you can select lambda based on a cross validation set
+- Regularization is helpful to adjust the learning curve, so you can select lambda based on a cross validation set.

+- Using a very large training set makes it unlikely for model to overfit the training data.

-- Over fitting (High variance)
+- Over fitting (High variance).
-  - low training error v.s. high validation error
+  - low training error v.s. high validation error.
-  - Add more training data may help
+  - Add more training data may help.
-  - less features may help
+  - less features may help.

-- Under fitting (High bias)
+- Under fitting (High bias).
-  - more training data not help
+  - more training data not help.
-  - more features may help
+  - more features may help.

 Please have a look at table below: